Urban-Hacker/UnderscoreMeansPrivate/Documentation.md

 Compared to other hacks and solutions to add private / public notion to GDscript, **UnderscoreMeansPrivate** respects Godot convention, thus the code produced is valid GDscript.

+> ⚠️ Currently the plugin will force quite your project if it finds a script attempting to access a private member.
+In the future we plan to enable an option to allow dry run.

 ## Public getter
     extends Node
     var _player_name:string